diqezit/ats20_ats_ex/README.md

 *   **Enable First:** In the Settings Menu (`BAND-`) set the `SCN` item to `On`.
 *   **Start/Stop Scan:** In AM or FM mode short-press the **encoder button** to start scanning.
 Press any button to stop.
+*   **Scan Behavior:** The receiver will scan within the current band boundaries (or full SW range for shortwave bands) using predefined seek thresholds optimized for each mode.

 #### **3.2.
 Favorites Management**

-This feature saves a complete station profile: frequency mode (AM/LSB/USB/CW/FM) and the precise BFO offset for SSB/CW signals.
-This allows for one-press recall of a perfectly tuned station.
+This feature saves a complete station profile: frequency, mode (AM/LSB/USB/CW/FM), and the precise BFO offset for SSB/CW signals.
+The system supports up to **20 favorite stations** across all bands.

 *   **To Save a Station:**
     1. Tune to any station and adjust it for optimal reception (including fine-tuning the pitch in SSB/CW).